-Back in the office, Rachel is a board director and applies her construction industry knowledge to her roles as Head of Business Development, Director of Defence and Director of Infrastructure.
+Back in the office, Rachel is a board director and applies her construction industry knowledge to her role as Director of Partnerships in our Winning Work team.
 An architect at heart, Rachel has been an outward facing personality for us since joining as a University of Bath student in 2000.